Ismailhassan12/vatsa-docs/docs/sops/oejn/05-approach.md

 </div>

 ### 4.2 16s DDRO/SDRO Configuration
-In the 16s Config, APP 1 covers the two parts of the TMA as usual and APF E covers the 16 FIN SEC East and the APF W covers the 16 FIN SEC West.
+In any 16 Configuration, APP 1 covers the two sections of the TMA as usual, APF E is responsible for the 16 FIN SEC East and APF W is responsible for the 16 FIN SEC West.

 <div className="center-align">
 ![Loading](imgs/app-doar-16.png)